 Applying to Cognitive Systems

-Click here for more information about how to apply to COGS.
+Click here for more information about how to apply to COGS - it depends on what Faculty/Year you are in.
 (Thank you for your interest!)

 Click here for more information about the skills COGS equips you with and examples of what COGS alumni are pursuing.